-There is serious prosecutorial doubt here too, of course.
-The lead prosecutor in this case has expressed doubt about the strength of the State's case against Mr. Johnson.
-In 2014, prosecutor Jeff Wallace testified under oath that he "[did not] think the State's case [against Mr. Johnson] was very strong . . . because it depended on the testimony of Violet Ellison."
-Radley Balko, An illusion of justice: The baffling conviction and death sentence of Toforest Johnson reveal a broken system, (Sept.
-5, 2019), https://www.washingtonpost.com/opinions/2019/09/05/an-alabama-man-hasbeen-death-row-years-he-is-almost-certainly-innocent/?arc404=true; see Pet'r Post-Hr'g Br.
+Lead Trial Prosecutor Jeff Wallace.
+Jeff Wallace was the State's lead prosecutor in Mr. Johnson's trial.
+In 2014, Wallace testified under oath that he "[did not] think the State's case [against Mr. Johnson] was very strong . . . because it depended on the testimony of Violet Ellison."
+See Pet'r Post-Hr'g Br.
 23 (citing Pet'r Exh.
 12, at 15).
-This is a telling concession, because without Ms. Ellison's testimony there would have been no case against Mr. Johnson.
-It also recognizes that the State's dependence on a single earwitness identification, by a witness who was incentivized, introduces serious reliability problems and leads to the increased risk that an innocent man will be punished for someone else's crime.
-Again, this is yet another indicator of a wrongful conviction.
+This is a telling concession because without Ms. Ellison's testimony, there would have been no case against Mr. Johnson.
+It also recognizes that the State's dependence on a single earwitness identification, by a witness who the State paid for her testimony (without informing the defense or the jury), introduces serious reliability problems and leads to the increased risk that an innocent man will be punished for someone else's crime.
+According to the District Attorney's recent filing, Wallace continues to